guendto/jomiel/docs/HOWTO.md

   -f c/docker/alpine/Dockerfile .
 ```

-- run the created image (make a note of the `-r` which is used to
+Run the created image (make a note of the `-r` which is used to specify
-  specify the `jomiel` endpoint address):
+the `jomiel` endpoint address):

 ```shell
 docker run \